Avaiga/taipy-doc/docs/manuals/core/features/scenario-cycle-mgt.md

 # Get scenario by id

-The first method to get a scenario is from its id by using the `taipy.get^` method :
+The first method to get a scenario is from its id by using the `taipy.get()^` method:

 ```python linenums="1"
 import taipy as tp